I Did Well…Am I Done?

 Every round of reported SAT and ACT scores brings questions from parents and students about whether ____ score is good enough.
 This short answer cannot do justice to the question since grades, quality of the transcript, extracurricular activities, recommendations, competitiveness of the high school, personal statement, and college choice all contribute to a college’s acceptance decision.

-But on the ACT / SAT front, I want to add a bit more about which students can consider themselves "done".
-We often have parents whose students earned very good scores ask whether a fall practice test is "too much" / "overkill".
-My answer is:
+But on the ACT / SAT front, we want to add a bit more about which students can consider themselves “done”.
+We often have parents whose students earned very good scores ask whether a fall practice test is “too much” / “overkill”.

-On the SAT front, I don't believe in overkill.
+On the ACT / SAT front, we don’t believe a better score constitutes overkill.*

-- falling short of a high goal is not a failure -- even a 100 point improvement significantly expands college opportunities
+A. falling short of a high goal is not a failure — even a 100 point improvement significantly expands college opportunities

-So to end where I began: overkill.
-I'll qualify my remark slightly.
-Getting a 36 ACT and then trying to get 2400 on the SAT, or getting 2300 and taking the test again to prove something to yourself or someone MAY be overkill in the eyes of some colleges.
-Still, there could be value beyond college -- investment banks and certain top laboratories will continue to be impressed by a "perfect" 2400.
-(Ivy Bound itself gives teachers with 2400 higher pay).
-Don't sacrifice grades, good sports, sleep or wholesome fun to pile on extra points.
-But you might jettison Xbox, the mall, and some IM time for a few more weeks.
+So to end where we began: overkill.
+We’ll qualify the remark slightly.
+Getting a 36 ACT and then trying to get 2400 on the SAT – that MAY be overkill in the eyes of some colleges.
+Still, there could be value beyond college — investment banks and certain top laboratories will continue to be impressed by a “perfect” 2400.
+(Ivy Bound itself gives teachers with ACT 36 or SAT 2400 higher pay).
+Don’t sacrifice grades, good sports, sleep or wholesome fun to pile on extra points.
+But you might jettison Xbox, or the mall, for a few months.
+You might reduce your FB / Snapchat / Twitter and texting exchanges for a few more weeks.

-Short of 2300, there's room to improve in the eyes of some top colleges, and at those colleges a 50 point improvement CAN make a difference.
-We know of too many stories recently of students who would have been accepted had they reached a higher SAT threshold.
+Short of 2300 (or 35 on the ACT) there’s room to improve in the eyes of almost all top colleges.
+At those colleges even a small improvement CAN make a difference.
+We know of too many stories recently of students who would have been accepted had they reached a higher SAT/ACT threshold.

 The good news in all this ratcheting upward is often unspoken: less-recognized colleges are better than ever.
-The quality of education at a third tier college is now equivalent to the quality that "top tier" colleges provided 25 years ago.
-Thus no student should feel badly about stopping on SAT with a score that will get her/him in to a decent four-year college.
+The quality of education at a third tier college is now equivalent to the quality that “top tier” colleges provided 30 years ago.
+Thus no student should feel badly about stopping on SAT/ACT with a score that will get her/him in to a decent four-year college.